jimshowalter/architecture-enforcer/README.md

 Architecture analyzer/enforcer for Java codebases.

+There are many tools for static analysis (including dependency analysis).
+For example, jdeps.
+But those tools just report on the current state of the codebase.

-Compares a codebase's current state to a desired target state, identifying and reporting on all references that violate the target architecture.
+In contrast, this tool compares a codebase's current state to a desired target state, identifying and reporting on all references that violate the target architecture.

 This tool is not prescriptive about how you define your architecture, other than identifying illegal references.

 A companion project, https://github.com/jimshowalter/architecture-enforcer-sample, provides a sample war used by this project's tests, and in this documentation.

+## Important Note ##

+This tool depends on you taking the time to define your desired target state.

+If you aren't able and/or willing to take the time to define your target state, toss this tool, because it can't help you.

+There is no known software-analysis tool that can generate a target state for you.
+All they can do is tell you that the code is a mess, which you already know.

+Often programmers on a legacy codebase will say the code sucks, but without a target state to compare to, there's no data.
+Sucks compared to what?
+How much does it suck, and in what ways, specifically?

 ## Defining Target State ##